huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/general-health-and-wellbeing/depression-level-phq-8.md

 - More than half the days
 - Nearly every day

-To start, patients select the Depression Level - PHQ-8 module and click "Add".
+To start, patients select the Depression Level - PHQ-8 module and click **Add**.
 When they have answered all the questions, they will be assigned a score that is shared with their care team.
 From within the module, patients can view their progress in a graph and also access all their previous results.
 Daily, weekly, or monthly reminders can be set to help stay on track.

 ![Depression Level - PHQ-8 in Huma App](./assets/depression-level-phq-8.png)